 \begin{theorem} We have: \begin{enumerate}[label=(\roman*)] \item $(U_C)_{[C]\in\kmodksq}$ is a family of $\BZ/2$-torsors over $V$; \item \end{enumerate}

-\end{theorem} \begin{proof} The restriction of $\phi_C$ to $U_C\to V$ is clearly flat and étale.
-Moreover, the divisor $\psi_T^{-1}(F_2)$ is a \emph{double fibre} on $V$ (with respect to the fibration $\psi_T$) (c.f. \cite[\S2 p.
+\end{theorem} \begin{proof} The restricted morphism $\pi_{E_1^C\times E_2^C}|_{U_C}:U_C\to V$ is clearly flat and étale.
+Moreover, the divisor $\psi_T^{-1}(F_2)$ is a \emph{double fibre} on $V$ (with respect to the fibration $\psi_T$) (cf. \cite[\S2 p.
 117]{CT-Sk-SD}).
 The function defining $\psi_T^{-1}(F_2)$ (an affine equation is given by $f$) is invertible on $V$.
 Applying \cite[Proposition 1.1 \& Theorem 2.1]{CT-Sk-SD} shows (i).
 The decomposition of rational points in (ii) now follows from the evaluation map

 Indeed, for any $[C]\in\kmodksq$, the Kummer exact sequence twisted by $[C]$ gives